- What is GEOSTAT?

 I would like to bring GEOSTAT to my hometown?

-Then come to the next GEOSTAT, talk to us and apply to host the next Summer School.
+Then come to the next GEOSTAT to meet us, talk to us and apply to host the next Summer School.